High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: CV MDI-QKD system

 \section{CV MDI-QKD system}

 The schematic of our CV MDI-QKD system is shown in Fig.~\ref{fig:2}.
 The system consisted of the two sender stations (Alice and Bob) and the relay (Charlie).
-The relay was colocated with Alice's station so that an adversary did not have access to the quantum channel between Alice's transmitter output and the relay input.
-Such an asymmetric configuration provides optimal system performance~\cite{pirandola2015high}.
+We implemented the asymmetric configuration of the MDI protocol, where Alice and the relay are colocated nearby, a setup that extends the system's communication range \cite{pirandola2015high}.
 Bob's transmitter and the relay were connected via a quantum channel made of single-mode fiber (SMF).
-The optical layout and associated digital signal processing (DSP) of each station will be thoroughly explained in the following subsections.
+The following subsections will thoroughly explain each station's optical layout and associated digital signal processing (DSP).